Graduate Programs and Policies

 Reinstatement Following Academic Suspension

 Graduate students who are suspended from the college must complete all conditions for return in the judgment of the college and successfully petition the Academic Review Committee for reinstatement before they will be permitted to reenroll in classes at CCA.
-Transcripts or other documentation of completed requirements should be sent to the Student Records Office on the Oakland campus.
+Transcripts or other documentation of completed requirements should be sent to the Student Records Office.
 Unless students have been otherwise notified at the time of suspension, petitions for reinstatement must be received in the Student Records Office by the first business day in March for the following fall academic period or by the first business day in October for the following spring academic period.

 Students will be notified of the committee’s decision of reinstatement, continued suspension, or dismissal within a month of submitting the petition.